sony/nmos-cpp/Documents/Repository-Structure.md

     - [detail](../Development/detail)
       Small general purpose utilties and header files to facilitate cross-platform development
     - [mdns](../Development/mdns)
-      A simple API for mDNS Service Discovery (DNS-SD) and an implementation using the Bonjour SDK
+      A simple API for mDNS Service Discovery (DNS-SD) and an implementation using the original Bonjour *dns_sd.h* API
     - [nmos](../Development/nmos)
       Implementations of the **NMOS Node, Registration and Query APIs, and the NMOS Connection API**
     - [nmos-cpp-node](../Development/nmos-cpp-node)